1ramkrishnan/1Ramkrishnan.github.io/README.md

 ### About

-Technology focused with 9+ years of experience in capital market, software development and project management.
-Deep expertise in Application lifecycle management.
-Also a part-time freelancer , if you want me to work on your project/business do contact me.
+I am a fintech industry professional with over 9 years of experience in capital markets, software development, and project management.
+I have deep expertise in application lifecycle management and am passionate about delivering high-quality software solutions that meet business needs.

+In my free time, I enjoy exploring new technologies and learning about emerging trends in the fintech industry.
+I am also an avid podcast listener and enjoy staying up-to-date with the latest news and research in my field.

 💬 Ask me about anything [here](https://wa.me/message/44OBR2ND4KVQI1)